jed-frey/Facebook-PHP-Batch-Picture-Uploader/README.txt

         4) Album 'My Life' is used, images will be captioned with "New Years Eve - Down Town - Fireworks - FireWorks #"
         5) Album 'My Life' is used, images will be captioned with "Road Trips - Road Trip#

-    Caveat:
-        The captions are used to determine unique pictures.
-In the above example, in mode 1, if you had a 2008/Road Trips/1.jpg & 2009/Roadtrips/1.jpg, the second image will be skipped because the script will think it's the same picture.

-    Beware of how your shell script interprets inputs for mode 2 For example, in bash,  php_batch_uploader ~/pictures/ & php_batch_uploader ~/pictures/* are not the same.
+    Beware of how your shell script interprets inputs for mode 2 For example in bash:
+            php_batch_uploader ~/pictures/
+            php_batch_uploader ~/pictures/*
+        are not the same.

         In the first,  1 argument (~/pictures/) is passed to the script, so the Album Name in Mode 2 will be "pictures" In the second, 2 arguments (~/pictures/2008,~/pictures/2009) are passed and albums in the example will be created.

-        In Mode 1, there won't be any difference (unless you have pictures in the root folder ~/pictures, then an Album "pictures" will be created)
+        In Mode 1, there won't be any differenceunless you have pictures in the root folder ~/pictures, then an Album "pictures" will be created)

     When the Facebook limit of 200 photos is reached.
 The album name is suffixed with a number sign and a number starting at 2.
     "Spring Break" becomes "Spring Break #2" for photos 201-400 then "Spring Break #3" for 401-600 so on and so forth.